cubeyou-team/front-end-assessment/README.md

 ## Tasks

-We want to have an homepage with a search input that let the user search for a specific player.
+We want to have an homepage with a search input that lets the user search for a specific player.
 Once the user has found the player, after clicking on it, is brought to a detail page of the player where he will be able to find:

 - Generic info of the player (The ones given from the api)